-While not particularly original in their exterior (with the recent batch of respective calibers courtesy of Ronda, relatively inexpensive quartz watches with retrograde indicators are a dime a dozen these days,) the new Grovana Day Retrograde family of dressy timekeepers may be of some interest to those looking to add an affordable “nine-to-five” timekeeper to their collection.
+While not particularly original in their exterior (with the recent batch of respective calibers courtesy of Ronda, relatively inexpensive quartz watches with retrograde indicators are a dime a dozen these days,) the dressy Grovana Day Retrograde family may be of some interest to those looking to add an affordable “nine-to-five” timekeeper to their collection.

 Grovana, the Swiss watchmaking brand that also manufactures (yes, unlike many other “entry-luxury” brands out there that simply outsource their watches to third-party production facilities, Grovana actually builds their watches on their own premises; their movements are bought from other vendors, though) and distributes worldwide a lot more expensive watches under Revue Thommen brand, has presented yet another addition to their range of dressy wristwatches.